 There are two fantastic options for this.
 The first is just direct sowing in the ground right where you want them to be.
 This couldn’t be easier, just clear the soil and scratch in where you want your plants to be, and spread a half inch or more of straw on top.
 It’s an excellent idea to write down in your garden journal where you planted and on what date, and if you want to be very thorough, place a plant marker in the soil where you planted.
 I use this method a lot, both because it’s super easy, and because I am a fan of all things easy.

 The second way is similar, but more controlled, which makes it a great option for seeds that are expensive, rare, or otherwise special to you.
 In this case you will sow your seeds in pots, which will allow you to maintain more control over the seeds and their environment, and if needed you can baby them through their infancy until they are strong enough to transfer into your gardens.
 If planting in pots, I still recommend keeping the pots on the ground, and if possible in a sheltered location for protection.
 And don’t forget to water!
-The point of cold stratification is to keep the seeds cold and moist, so if you let your seeds dry out too much, you will not get as good germination results as their wetter counterparts.
+The point of cold stratification is to keep the seeds cold and moist, so if you let your seeds dry out too much, you will not get the best germination results.

-What specific varieties of seeds can I sow in winter?
+What specific varieties of seeds should I sow in winter?

 Purple Coneflower Echinacea

-Written by Sow True Seed General Manager, Angie Lavezzo
+Written by former Sow True Seed General Manager, Angie Lavezzo